 A collapsed disc can develop due a series of degenerative conditions, meaning conditions that develop as the spine naturally deteriorates and weakens with age.
 These degenerative conditions can include:

-- Herniated disc — This condition occurs when the jellylike interior of a disc extrudes through a tear in the disc’s tough exterior.
+- Herniated disc.
+This condition occurs when the jellylike interior of a disc pushes through a tear in the disc’s tough exterior.
 The tear can be caused by degenerative changes that occur as a person ages or as a result of traumatic injury.

-- Bulging disc — The causes of a bulging disc are similar to those of a herniated disc.
-With this condition, however, the interior of the disc remains contained within the outer fibers, but the disc becomes flattened and extends beyond its usual perimeters.
+- Bulging disc.
+The causes of a bulging disc are similar to those of a herniated disc.
+With this condition, however, the interior of the disc remains contained within the outer layer, but the disc becomes flattened and extends beyond its usual perimeter.

 Other causes of a collapsed disc include sudden injury or trauma that causes the disc to flatten and change shape.